-The two chromatids are still attached to a single centromere, giving chromosomes an X - shaped appearance.
-The chromosomes become aligned along the equatorial plane of the cell by the assist of mitotic spindle microtubules.
+The two chromatids are still attached to a single centromere, giving chromosomes an Xshaped appearance.
+The chromosomes become aligned along the equatorial plane of the cell with the assistance of mitotic spindle microtubules.
 At this stage, there are 46 centromeres, each attached to two sister chromatids.